 - Configuration downgrade:

-Pay-as-you-go instances can be downgraded at any time.
-No limits on the number of downgrades.
+- Pay-as-you-go instances can be downgraded any number of times at any time.

 - Adjustment across instance families: configurations can be adjusted between instance families without the need for data migration.